huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 Apply for higher rate-limits for your organization.

-Most of the actions on the Hub have limits, for example, users are limited to creating to a certain number of repositories per day.
+Most of the actions on the Hub have limits, for example, users are limited to creating a certain number of repositories per day.
 This option allows your organization to apply for higher limits for your organization members.

 To activate this option,